Completed Event: Women's Swimming and Diving at Oakland Golden Grizzly Classic on December 3, 2025 , , 2nd of 5

 2/22/2026 9:44:00 AM | Women's Swimming and Diving

-The highlight of the meet for the Lopes came on the final evening fro, Sophomore Taylor Stasny.
+The highlight of the meet for the Lopes came on the final evening from sophomore Taylor Stasny.

 Martinez's performances accounted for two of GCU's top individual finishes of the meet and underscored the Lopes' presence in the butterfly events at the conference level.

-The Lopes also picked up valuable scoring through B-final appearances, led by Elisa Corradi in the 200-yard individual medley, where she finished 13th overall and contributed key points to the team total.
+The Lopes also picked up valuable scoring through B-final appearances, led by Elisa Corradi in the 200-yard individual medley, where she finished 13th and contributed key points to the team's 488.5-point total.

 Relays provided some of the Lopes' most impactful moments of the meet.

-GCU's best relay finish came in the 400 medley relay, where Beth Young delivered a school-record 1:00.47 split on the breaststroke leg, setting a new program benchmark and helping elevate the Lopes' relay scoring.
+GCU's best relay finish came in the 400 medley relay, where Beth Young delivered a school-record 1:00.47 split on the breaststroke leg, helping elevate the Lopes' relay scoring.

-On the diving boards, Brooke Woeslaw added a scoring performance by contributing 12 points in platform diving, further strengthening the Lopes' overall team total.
+On the diving boards, Brooke Woeslaw added a scoring performance by contributing 12 points in platform diving.

-Additional milestones came in the sprint events, where Katelyn Huffman posted a lifetime-best 23.16 in the 50-yard freestyle, matching the mark in both prelims and finals.
+Additional milestones came in the sprint events, where Katelyn Huffman posted a lifetime-best 23.16 in the 50-yard freestyle, matching the mark in preliminaries and finals.

 The Lopes will look ahead to Zone E Diving Championships in Flagstaff, Arizona, as well as CSCAA National Invational Championships in Ocala, Florida.